m-jahn/shiny-genome-stats/README.md

 ### Getting started

-If you want to *run ShinyLib locally*, you need to have R (optionally also Rstudio) and some of its libraries installed:
+If you want to run this app *locally*, you need to have R > 4.0.0 (optionally also Rstudio) and these libraries installed:

 - `shiny`
 - `httr`